Does your Health Plan Measure Up?

 Does your health plan measure up to qualify for a waiver?

-To determine if your current plan qualifies to waive enrollment in the Student Health Insurance Plan, your plan must meet each of the following coverage requirements:
+To determine if your current plan qualifies to waive enrollment in the Student Health Insurance Plan, your plan must meet all of the following coverage requirements:

-- provides at least 20 outpatient visits for mental health care services and provides at least 30 days of inpatient mental health care services, including emergency psychiatric admissions;
+- provides at least 20 outpatient visits for mental health care services and at least 30 days of inpatient mental health care services, including emergency psychiatric admissions

-- coverage is in effect on the first day of classes without any waiting period or pre-existing condition exclusion and will remain in effect for the academic year;
+- has coverage that is in effect on the first day of classes without any waiting period or pre-existing condition exclusion and will remain in effect for the entire academic year

-- has a total annual out of pocket of $8000 or less; and
+- has a total annual out of pocket of $9100 or less

 If you are ENROLLING: